 You can use whatever olive oil you have on hand and it will turn out great.
 I like a regular mild olive oil for making olive oil cake which you might see sold as everyday olive oil or not labeled extra virgin.

-You can leave olive oil cake on the counter under a cake dome for the the first day and then place it in the fridge after that.
+You can leave olive oil cake on the counter under a cake dome for the first day and then place it in the fridge after that.
 Olive oil cake will last for a couple days in the fridge.

 More Italian Desserts